 Incontinence is a condition wherein a person does not have control over urination or when relieving themselves.
 This is a pretty tough topic to tackle but it’s important that we are aware that such concern exists.
 A lot of senior individuals often have this condition.
 At times, incontinence can lead to embarrassing situations both at home and in public.

-While incontinence care is part of the services of agencies that provide in-home care in Laguna Hills, California, there are a few things that you can do yourself to help your senior loved ones manage this condition better.
+While incontinence care is part of the services of agencies that provide in-home care in Irvine, California, there are a few things that you can do yourself to help your senior loved ones manage this condition better.

 - Consult with their doctors about specific instructions.

 Their doctors know their health and their incontinence well.
 Asking them for specific instructions about how to care for your senior loved ones will help you gain knowledge on what you should and should not do.

 There are varied incontinence supplies available in different stores.
 It will be best to stock up on these supplies so that your senior loved ones will have something to use on a regular basis.

 Take note that aging individuals often have sensitive skin, especially on their private areas.
 Make sure to choose incontinence supplies that are suitable for sensitive skin.
 Each item should also be a good fit for your loved one so that the possibility of leakage can be reduced.

 When you have engaged non-medical home care in California, see to it that the caregivers assigned to your aging loved ones will pack enough incontinence supplies each time the patients go out for a couple of hours.
 It is best to regularly check the incontinence items that your family members are wearing and change them before they become full.
 This will help minimize the chances of a leakage in public.

 Wearing used or full adult diapers on can affect the skin.
 If you notice that the item is already full, prepare your loved one for the change.
 Do not forget to clean the soiled body part thoroughly and wipe it dry before wearing a new one.
 Dispose the used item properly.